filakhtov/gentoo-use-docs/dev-libs/glib.md

 It is recommended to disable this flag, unless statically linked libraries are explicitly required for a development or other purposes.

+### sysprof
+Pass the `-Dsysprof=enabled` option to the meson build script.
+Enable support for sending profiling data to sysprof, e.g. from `Gsource.dispatch` events, D-Bus reads and writes, idle callbacks, etc,

+This flag should only be enabled if there is a need to profile GLib based applications.

 ### systemtap
 Passes the `-Ddtrace=true` and the `-Dsystemtap=true` options to the meson build script.
 First option enables static `dtrace` probes in compiled libraries, while second one enables `systemtap`.
 Tracing with the `systemtap` and the `dtrace` can provide a decent overview of the memory and the performance footprints for applications linked againts the GLib.